-Originator: Policy and Strategy Team
+Originator: Policy and Strategy Team February 2024

-Executive Management Team Approval Date: February 2020
+Executive Management Team Approval Date:

-Review date: February 2021
+Review date: February 2027

-1 Introduction 1.1 The scope of this Policy sets out One Vision Housing's (OVH) responsibilities to comply with the relevant legislation and regulations in safeguarding children (Children defined as anyone who has not reached their 18 th birthday - Children Act 2004).
+1 Introduction 1.1 The scope of this Policy sets out One Vision Housing's (OVH) responsibilities to comply with the relevant legislation and regulations in safeguarding children (Children defined as anyone who has not reached their 18 th birthday - Children Act 2004, Children Act 1989 and Working Together to Safeguard Children Guidance 2023).
 1.2 This Policy applies to all OVH staff regardless of their role or work location when they are on OVH contracts in all areas of operations.
-1.3 OVH staff should contact the relevant authorities e.g. Police or Ambulance if they believe a child has suffered harm or is in immediate danger and should report all other safeguarding concerns in line with flowchart (see 4.3 for details), contacting the designated officers for advice as appropriate.
-1.4 OVH will define safeguarding and promoting the welfare of children activity as: Protecting children from maltreatment Preventing impairment of children's health or development Ensuring that children are growing up in circumstances consistent with the provision of safe and effective care and: Undertaking that role so as to enable those children to have optimum life chances and enter adulthood successfully 1.5 In operating this Policy, OVH will comply with all relevant legislation that impacts on adult safeguarding issues including those that define forms of abuse as a crime, those concerned with the provision of health and social care services and any other relevant statutes and statutory instruments.
-1.6 The Policy assists OVH to meet its aims: To provide the environment to deliver business success To provide homes that meet demand, in safe, secure and sustainable neighbourhoods To provide excellent services that meet or exceed customer and stakeholder expectations To make a positive impact in the communities in which we operate 1.7 The application of this Policy assists OVH to meet the outcomes of the Regulatory Framework for Social Housing in England adopted by the Regulator of Social Housing, as outlined below:
+1.4 If you believe a child is suffering harm or at risk of harm then you have a responsibility to report your concerns in line with the flowchart at 4.2 in this Policy and contacting the Designated Officers for advice as appropriate.
+If you believe a child is in immediate danger then you should contact the emergency services (Police and / or Ambulance) directly.
+1.3 OVH will define safeguarding and promoting the welfare of children activity as: Providing help and support to meet the needs of children as soon as problems emerge Protecting children from maltreatment, whether that is within or outside the home, including online Preventing impairment of children's mental and physical health or development Ensuring that children grow up in circumstances consistent with the provision of safe and effective care Promoting the upbringing of children with their birth parents, or otherwise their family network through a kinship care arrangement, whenever possible and where this is in the best interests of the children Taking action to enable all children to have the best outcomes in line with the outcomes set out in the Children's Social Care National Framework 1.5 In operating this Policy, OVH will comply with all relevant legislation that impacts on children's safeguarding issues including those that define forms of abuse as a crime, those concerned with the provision of health and social care services and any other relevant statutes and statutory instruments.
+1.6 The application of this Policy assists OVH to meet the outcomes of the Regulatory Framework for Social Housing in England adopted by the Regulator of Social Housing, as outlined below: Neighbourhood management